hpcgarage/intrepyddguide/language.md

 release is the development of kernels that  are amenable to ahead-of-time compilation and can be called from a main program written in Python.
+As a result, Intrepydd v0.2 is not intended for writing complete/main programs, and has a number of limitations relative to standard Python as outlined below.
+However, all standard Python features can be used in the main program that invokes Intrepydd kernels.

-As a result, Intrepydd v0.2 is not intended for writing complete/main programs.
-Intrepydd v0.2 only runs on multicore CPU processors, though future versions of Intrepydd under development also support GPUs and other accelerators.
+Intrepydd v0.2 only runs on
+multicore CPU processors, though future versions of Intrepydd under development also support GPUs and other accelerators.